saltedcoffii/anbox-image-gapps/README.md

 ## A collection of scripts to build a modified anbox image containing libhoudini and open-gapps for the amd64 architecture.
 ---

+### Dependencies

+These scripts depend on the following: squashfs-tools, binutils, busybox, curl, tar, tarlz, coreutils, unzip, You can install these on Debian/Ubuntu by running `sudo apt install squashfs-tools binutils busybox-static curl tar coreutils unzip tarlz`

 ### Installing

 #### Installing on Debian-based distros: